 The Stranger is very controlled art; the narrative is deliberately simple, its austerity captured well in Matthew Ward's American translation compared to Gilbert’s British tailoring.
 The characters are limited as well.
 The main characters include: Meursault (the protagonist), Maman (his mother), Salamano (an old man and his dog), Raymond Sintès (a dubious character and ‘friend’), Marie (Meursault’s girlfriend), Céleste (restaurant owner and Meursault’s friend), Thomas Pérez (Maman’s special friend), Masson (Raymond’s friend).
 But perhaps the most significant major player is non-human yet central to the novel’s action: the sun.
 L'Étranger was originally translated as The Outsider (1946) by Stuart Gilbert, but he changed the title in its second edition to The Stranger.
 That title has proven to be the preferred rendering since then, even though internal textual evidence would justify the choice of ‘outsider’.
 While ‘stranger’ is also an outsider of sorts, the connotations extend further.
 ‘Stranger’ suggests being alien to the surroundings in which s/he finds her/himself.
 In that sense, the protagonist, Meursault, is an ‘alien’ in his world and not just in the sense of being a Frenchman—a so-called pied-noir—in Algiers that was a French territory from 1830–1962 and thus enjoyed more rights and liberties than the native Berber and Algerians.
 A further connotation of étranger is ‘foreigner’ which is likewise applicable to Camus’s status as a colonist in Algeria.

 His outsider status, as we shall see, is thus different from Harry Haller’s, the Underground Man’s, or Werther’s.
 The root word, ‘strange’, also describes the style of this innovative novel chronicling the final days of its anti-hero, for that style is unconventional, like nothing we have seen previously encountered in this study.
 While Camus revealed in his Notebooks that he aspired to an ‘American style’ already practiced for instance by Hemingway, Faulkner, and Dos Passos, he perfected the style of terse simple sentence structure in The Stranger that tended toward minimalism.
-Important facts, events, and personal experiences are reduced to simple, straight-forward formulations nigh void of descriptive or explanatory embellishments.
+Important facts, events, and personal experiences are reduced to simple, straightforward formulations nigh void of descriptive or explanatory embellishments.
 Translator Matthew Ward cites a representative example that runs like a refrain throughout the narrative’s: Meursault’s encounter with the old Salamano in the darkness of their apartment building stairwell.
 Meursault remarks matter-of-factly: ‘Il était avec son chien.’
 A simple statement without explanation.
 Ward renders it in the same manner as Camus: ‘He was with his dog.’
 No need to add any transitional phrases or to interpolate meaning to make the terseness understandable as does the British translator Stuart Gilbert did in his widely distributed rendition of the novel: ‘As usual, he had his dog with him.’
 At the end of the narrative, Meursault equates the dog to the role of ‘wife’ for old Salamano.
 That being the case, the adding of ‘as usual he was with his dog’ means something else.
 To say ‘as usual he was with his wife’ suggests that Salamano was occasionally also seen with other women.
 That, of course, is not Camus’s meaning.